IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I do not intend to be quiet about it [racism].”

 >“I should much rather see reasonable agreement with the Arabs on the basis of living together in peace than the creation of a Jewish state.”

+>“This is the seventh anniversary of the establishment of the State of Israel.
+The establishment of this State was internationally approved and recognised largely for the purpose of rescuing the remnant of the Jewish people from unspeakable horrors of persecution and oppression.
+>
+>Thus, the establishment of Israel is an event which actively engages the conscience of this generation.
+It is, therefore, a bitter paradox to find that a State which was destined to be a shelter for a martyred people is itself threatened by grave dangers to its own security.
+The universal conscience cannot be indifferent to such peril.
+>
+>It is anomalous that world opinion should only criticize Israel’s response to hostility and should not actively seek to bring an end to the Arab hostility which is the root cause of the tension.”
+[Einstein died shortly before giving this speech.]

 >“I have trouble with Dirac.
 This balancing on the dizzying path between genius and madness is awful.”